andri77/gemini-cli-automation/README.md

 -   **Tests:** The tests are written in Python using the `pytest` framework and the `playwright` library (for UI tests) or `requests` library (for API tests).
 They are responsible for the test logic, assertions, and orchestrating interactions with the application.
 -   **Page Objects:** Each significant page or component in the application has its own page object file.
 A page object encapsulates the elements (locators) on that page and the actions (methods) that can be performed on them.
 This abstraction makes tests less brittle to UI changes.
--   **Pages:** The pages represent the actual web pages or API endpoints of the application under test.
+-   **Pages:** The pages are the actual web pages or API endpoints of the application under test.

 The tests use the page objects to interact with the pages and assert the expected behavior.
 This separation of concerns makes the tests more robust and easier to maintain.